 Similar findings were found when looking at common procedures such as vaccinations, which on average took an extra 10 minutes with social distancing measures in place.

 With social distancing measures set to stay, this could have ongoing implications on veterinary practice capacity; which will continue to be strained by the increase in clients and longer procedure times.

 Do you struggle with time-management, workplace toxicity, recruitment or culture?
 Start cultivating a happy, healthy workplace by watching the webinar below.

 Although COVID-19 has put more strain on practices in terms of capacity, this has seemed to have had a knock-on effect on efficiency.

 At the beginning of the pandemic, 84% of practice owners and 75% of practice managers had the desire to streamline procedures to become more efficient, according to SPVS and VMG.

 In the survey, almost 45% of staff were satisfied/strongly satisfied with their practices efforts to improve efficiency, whereas only 20% were dissatisfied.

-This indicates not only a desire to prioritise streamlining services in practices, but also an active effort to do so.
+This indicates not only a desire to prioritize streamlining services in practices but also an active effort to do so.